Nail the Interview

 Clean up

 You have heard it before.
 First impressions are the most important impressions.
-Before your interview, be sure that you have the appropriate attire, even if that means spending a few bucks on a new tie or blouse.
-Men: make sure your hair is cut, nails trimmed and facial hair shaven or trimmed.
-Ladies: Put on some makeup; pull your hair halfway up or in a professional ponytail.
-The point of the first impression is to impress not to scare off.
-So be sure your attire is nice, clean, and professional.
+Before your interview, ensure you have the appropriate attire, even if that means spending a few bucks on a new tie or blouse.
+Men: make sure your hair is cut, nails trimmed, and facial hair shaven or trimmed.
+Ladies: Put on makeup; pull your hair halfway up or in a professional ponytail.
+The point of the first impression is to impress, not to scare off.
+S,o be sure your attire is nice, clean, and professional.

 Relax

 The day or two before your big interview is very nerve-racking.
 To get rid of those butterflies, keep busy with a light workout.
-Working out releases endorphins which will help calm you and put a smile on your face.
-Make sure you get some rest before because a good night’s rest will make sure you are vibrant for your interview.
+Working out releases endorphins, which will help calm you and make you smile.
+Ensure you rest before the interview because a good night’s rest will ensure you are vibrant for your interview.
 And don’t forget to eat a nice, healthy breakfast!

 First Impressions: What You Don't Know About How Others See You